fireflyjars-cloud/Firefly-Financial/README.md

 # Firefly-Financial
-Firefly Financial — a faith-based personal finance app built on a proprietary Jarring Framework.
+Firefly Financial™ — a faith-based personal finance app built on a proprietary Torah inspired Jarring Framework.
-# 🔥 Firefly Financial
+# 🔥 Firefly Financial - the small, steady light of every disciplined choice - the same light fireflies carry through the dark.

 > *Real freedom lives inside discipline.
 Inside a system.
 When you submit to a plan, you don’t lose your freedom — you finally find it.*